Azure/batch-shipyard/docs/74-batch-shipyard-azure-keyvault.md

 credentials.

 ### Authenticating with AAD and Azure KeyVault
+You will need to provide one of the following:

+1. an AAD Service Principal with an authentication key
+2. an AAD Service Principal with a RSA private key and X.509 certificate thumbprint
-You will need to provide *either* an AAD Service Principal or AAD User/Password to authenticate for access to your KeyVault.
+3. an AAD User/Password

+in order to authenticate for access to your KeyVault.
 These options are mutually exclusive.

+You can either provide the required parameters through CLI options, environment variables, or the `credentials.json` file.

+Please see the [configuration guide](10-batch-shipyard-configuration.md) for the appropriate json properties to populate that correlate with the following options below.
+Note that the `keyvault add` command must use a `credentials.json` file that does not have KeyVault and AAD credentials.
+For this command, you will need to use CLI options or environment variables.

-For an AAD Service Principal, you would need to provide the following options to your `shipyard` invocation:
+For an AAD Service Principal with Key-based authentication, you will need to provide the following options to your `shipyard` invocation:

 ```
 --aad-directory-id <DIRECTORY-ID> --aad-application-id <APPLICATION-ID> --aad-auth-key <AUTH-KEY>